microsoftgraph/msgraph-sdk-javascript/README.md

 // An Optional options for initializing the MSAL @see https://github.com/AzureAD/microsoft-authentication-library-for-js/wiki/MSAL-basics#configuration-options const msalConfig = {
 	auth: {
-		clientId: "your_client_id"; // Client Id of the registered application
+		clientId: "your_client_id", // Client Id of the registered application
 		redirectUri: "your_redirect_uri",
 	},
 };